alibaba/GraphScope/docs/tutorials.rst

 Tutorials
 =========

-We provide a set of comprehensive tutorials for users to get start with GraphScope.
+We provide a set of comprehensive tutorials for users to get started with GraphScope.
 In the tutorials you could learn how to launch a session, to load graphs, and to run analytical analysis, interactive queries as well as graph neural network trainings using GAE, GIE and GLE in GraphScope.